- Understanding Depression Slideshow

 What is the prognosis of teen depression?

 Depression can be quite chronic, in that 85% of people who have one episode of the illness will have another one within 15 years of the first episode.
 A bit over 50% of teens who are part of research studies on depression treatment significantly improve.
 About 12% will relapse in the first year, and about 60% of teens who suffer from clinical depression will suffer with a recurrence of it during adulthood.
-Depression is the leading cause of disability in the United States in people over 5 years of age.
+Clinical depression is the leading cause of disability in the United States in people over 5 years of age.

 Adolescent depression is associated with a number of potentially negative outcomes, including problems at school, work, in their relationships, and with drugs.
 Certainly the worst potential outcome of depression, suicide is the third leading cause of death in teens.